-Gynecological exams, cervical cancer screening, ovarian cancer screening, screening mammograms, colorectal screening, bone mass measurement, newborn hearing screening and prostate specific antigen (PSAs) tests are covered out-of-network.
-There is a \$50 per drug minimum copay for tier 5 and 6 and a \$100 per drug maximum copay for each 30-day supply of tier 5 drugs and \$200 per drug maximum copay for tier 6 drugs.
+There is a \$50 per drug minimum copay and a \$100 per drug maximum copay for each 30-day supply of tier 5 drugs.

 This summary is provided for general information only.
 The benefit schedule in the above table reflects the amount paid by plan members.
 In addition to deductible and coinsurance amounts, you are responsible for out-of-network provider charges that are higher than the plan's allowable fee.
 Since exclusions, dollar/frequency limitations apply and prior authorization may apply in certain cases, you should refer to the specific plan documents available on the CRI Benefits Website for detailed information.
-Services that reflect a percentage coinsurance are subject to the deductible.